 - To assess community needs and provide opportunities for people to participate in activities which are relevant and financially accessible to all.

-- To assist people to build pathways by providing educational programs, promoting the notion of lifelong learning to enhance quality of life.
+- To assist people to build pathways by providing education and Training programs, promoting the notion of lifelong learning to enhance quality of life.

 2013 Eastern Metropolitan Region Learn Local Legend Award